-- 1. There were six drug related Homicides during 2021/2022. - 2.
+- 1. One drug related homicide was recorded in Q1 2022 2023.
+Currently there have been fewer drug-related homicides than the same period last year. - 2.
 The data set listed are not currently available at a force level.
 West Mercia Police is working with the other 3 forces in the West Midlands region to develop some police held proxy measures, which will be included in this report when finalised.